juliasilge/tidytext/cran-comments.md

 ## Release Summary

-This is the 19th CRAN release of tidytext.
-This release updates tidytext for the recent quanteda release, as requested by CRAN.
-This release also checks for the installation of the stopwords package more gracefully.
+This is the 20th CRAN release of tidytext.
+This release updates how tidytext is tested, for the upcoming release of rlang as well as the 3rd edition of testthat.

 ## Test environments